sjbennett123/scottjbennett/content/blogs/website_howto.md

 date: 2022-11-10T10:33:21-05:00
 ---

-- Facebook is terrible for discoverability.
+- Facebook is terrible for discoverability and fuck mark zuckerbrerg.
   - Facebook makes it hard to find what you need.
   - Facebook makes it hard to know who is interested vs who just wants to browse
 - A real website feels professional.